 Hello everyone!
 I’m Amanda Lyles, a senior undergraduate with a major in Behavioral Health Counseling and a minor in History at Drexel University.
 In my co-op I will be conducting research on the journeys of Indigenous women in medicine as early representatives of their communities who historically attempted to improve conditions and eliminate disparities as a result of the government’s mission to fully assimilate Indigenous peoples of North America.
-I will survey the difficult experiences and choices Indigenous women had to endure stemming from the civilizing process set in motion by federal government policies.
+I will survey the forceful experiences and options two Indigenous women had to navigate and endure stemming from the civilizing process set in motion by federal governmental policies.
 As healers, representatives, and activists; Indigenous women in medicine demonstrated resistance that called for government responsibility and obligation by way of genuine intent for change during the Progressive era which ignited later movements.
-Their journeys set examples for how their communities are expected to survive a structure created to uphold inequality.
+The responses of these two Indigenous women alongside other Indigenous physicians and activists such as Charles Eastman and Zitkala-Sa demonstrate just a handful of persistent measures and responses of an array of Indigenous communities seeking to collectively protect their communities from discrimination and inequality.